 - 9% in tech (including Jeff Bezos and Bill Gates)

-What do they spend their money on?
+What do super rich people spend their money on?

 The billionaire lifestyle sounds like a cakewalk, but costs in personal security, mansion maintenance, and lawyer fees add up.